Defining operations for protected actions - PingOne Cloud Platform - PingOne Services - PingOne Authorize - PingOne

 All and Any have the same effect when there’s only one scope.

-If you defined scope-based rules for the operation, make sure you grant the same scopes to PingOne applications so that clients are allowed to access the API operation.
+If you configured a scope-based rule for the operation, make sure that you grant the same scopes to your PingOne application to ensure that clients are allowed to access the API operation.
 To do this, edit the list of allowed scopes on the application’s Resources tab.
 For more information, see Editing scopes for an application.